microsoft/onefuzz/docs/getting-started.md

 # Getting started using Onefuzz

-If you have access to an existing Onefuzz instance, skip ahead to "Starting Jobs"
+If you have access to an existing Onefuzz instance, skip ahead to [Deploying Jobs](#deploying-jobs).

 **Microsoft employees:** Please join the [Fuzzing @ Microsoft](https://aka.ms/fuzzingatmicrosoft) team for support.